Paul-Wortmann/Grume/readme.md

 ## Known bugs:

 As this is still a work in progress the format of the savegames may, and quite often changes.
-It is recommended you either overwrite your older savegames with new ones, or delete the older ones when upgrading to a newer version of Frost and Flame.
+It is recommended you either overwrite your older savegames with new ones, or delete the older ones when upgrading to a newer version of Grume.
 Or better still remove the older version of the game completely, before installing a newer version.
 If the game fails to load, try deleting all config files, the game will recreate them with default settings.

 ## License:

-Copyright (C) 2011-2020 Paul Wortmann.
+Copyright (C) 2011-2021 Paul Wortmann.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software